LaithNidal/PowerBIProjects/README.md

-# PowerBIProjects
+# Microsoft PowerBI Dashboards
-A Repo containing all some personal projects I have completed on MicrosoftPowerBI
+A repo containing the very first Dashboard designed on MicrosoftPowerBI